klay2000/EBike/readme.md

 ## Software

-All the software is currently written in arduino.
+All the software is currently written in Arduino.

 ## Hardware